slowernews/wisdom-tldr/chapters/introduction.md

 > *"One of the keys to happiness is a bad memory."
 -- Rita Mae Brown*

-> *"Happiness is your default state when you remove everything."
+> *"Happiness is your default state when you remove everything." (...)
--- Naval Ravikant*

-> *"Money can’t make rich people happy but it can make poor people happy."
+"Money can’t make rich people happy but it can make poor people happy." (...)
--- Naval Ravikant*

-> *"A fit body, a calm mind, a house full of love.
+"A fit body, a calm mind, a house full of love.
 These things cannot be bought - they must be earned."
 -- Naval Ravikant*

 > *"Happiness consists in getting enough sleep.
 Just that, nothing more."